bjames/cyb3r.sh/src/articles/2025-05-29-ode_to_simplicity.md

 Wordpress and Ghost mostly suffered from the same issue.
 I greatly preferred ghost over wordpress.
 It's a simpler solution and I prefer markdown for focused writing.
 However, I often ran into situations where I wanted to write without an internet connection and even when I had an internet connection, I really didn't like writing in my web brower.
 So I found I would often write markdown locally and then copy and paste the file into ghost when I was ready to publish.

 I had high hopes for Jekyll, but it's really a bit complicated for my use-case.
-While it does allow me to write markdown in an editor, running it locally is a bit of a pain.
+While it does allow me to write markdown in an editor, running it locally is a bit of a pain and unless you run it locally, you can't be exactly sure what the article will look like before it's been pushed.
+Also, themes are challenging enough that I can't be bothered to mess with them.